Christine M. Durham: Legal career

-Durham was an Instructor of Legal Medicine at Duke University Medical School immediately after she graduated from law school in 1971 until 1973.
+Durham was an instructor of legal medicine at Duke University School of Medicine immediately after she graduated from law school in 1971 until 1973.
 She was admitted to the North Carolina State Bar in 1971.
 She had a general law practice while in North Carolina, representing private clients in domestic law, employment law, and personal injury law work.
 She also did title law work and criminal defense work off of the county indigency list.
 While in North Carolina, she was a legal consultant for the Duke University Center for the Study of Aging and Human Development.
-She and her husband moved to Utah in 1973, where she became an adjunct professor of law at Brigham Young University’s J. Reuben Clark Law School until 1978.
+She and her husband moved to Utah in 1973, where she became an adjunct professor of law at Brigham Young University's J. Reuben Clark Law School until 1978.
 At this time she formed a partnership with two other lawyers and founded the law firm of Johnson, Durham, & Moxley.
 In 1980, the firm merged with a larger firm in Salt Lake City.
-She also occasionally teaches constitutional law at the University of Utah’s S. J. Quinney College of Law.
+She also occasionally teaches constitutional law at the University of Utah's S. J. Quinney College of Law.

-Durham is on the Council of the American Law Institute and the American Bar Association’s Council of Legal Education and Admissions to the Bar.
+Durham is on the Council of the American Law Institute and the American Bar Association's Council of Legal Education and Admissions to the Bar.
 She is a fellow of the American Bar Foundation, and serves on the Board of Directors of both the American Judicature Society and the National Center for State Courts.